jacquev6/factorio-data-raw-json-schema/README.md

 I'm especially interested in the following topics:

+- you think I'm not understanding something correctly in the LUA documentation
-- if you find out that the schemas could be stricter, and you can justify that by pointing at the API documentation
+- you think the schemas could be stricter, and you can justify that by pointing at the API documentation
-- if you find out that the schemas are too strict, and you can provide a `mod-list.json` file that produces a `data-raw-dump.json` that doesn't validate against a generated schema
+- you think the schemas are too strict, and you can provide a `mod-list.json` file that produces a `data-raw-dump.json` that doesn't validate against a generated schema
+- you think the partial schema generation doesn't work as advertised

 How
 ===